 Victoria’s Triumph Over Challenges

 Victoria rose from humble beginnings, overcoming numerous challenges early in her career.
-She balanced family commitments and academic obligations, earning her bachelor’s degree then pursuing her JD.
+She balanced family commitments and academic obligations, earning her bachelor’s degree and then pursuing her JD.
 She strategically selected coursework in tax law, propelling her towards specializing in trust and estate law.
 After hours spent studying legal codes and preparing for rigorous exams, Victoria achieved her initial goal – passing her state’s bar exam.
 She didn’t stop there, however; she pursued an EPLS certification, solidifying her position as a legal expert in estate planning.
 Today, she stands distinguished as an accomplished trust and estate lawyer, handling sensitive family disputes and complex wealth management cases.

 Richard’s Expertise and Empathy